xpipe-io/xpipe/app/src/main/java/io/xpipe/app/comp/README.md

 that can create an instances of a JavaFX Node each time it is called.
 By using this factory architecture, the scene contents can be rebuilt entirely by invoking the root component factory.
-See the [hot reload](#Hot-Reload) section on how this can be used.

-Of course, if a component is a compound component that has children, the parent factory has to incorporate the child factories into its creation process.
-This can be done in fxcomps.

 #### A comp should produce a transparent representation of Regions and Controls